 Initially, keep training sessions at a 15-minute maximum.
 Birds are intelligent and sensitive creatures, and they need to have some fun in order to maintain their mental health and keep from becoming stressed.

-If you follow these guidelines and put in the necessary effort, chances are you will be able to train your pet in a relatively reasonable amount of time.
-If your bird is so aggressive that you cannot attempt any of these training exercises, the first thing you should do is visit your avian veterinarian to rule out any health concerns.
+If you put in the necessary effort, chances are you will be able to train your pet in a reasonable amount of time.
+If your bird is so aggressive that you cannot attempt training exercises, the first thing you should do is visit your avian veterinarian to rule out any health concerns.
 When no physical reasons can explain your pet's undesirable behavior, contact a certified parrot behavior consultant for an expert opinion on your situation.